The Impossibility Defense in Offshore Trust Cases

 What the Impossibility Defense Is

-In offshore trust cases, the defense operates as follows.
+In offshore trust litigation, the defense operates along a predictable sequence.
 A U.S. court orders the settlor to cause the foreign trustee to transfer assets back to the United States.
 The settlor contacts the trustee and requests compliance.
 The trustee refuses, citing the trust deed’s duress clause and the laws of the offshore jurisdiction, which prohibit compliance with foreign court orders.

-The settlor returns to the U.S. court and argues that repatriation is impossible because the trustee, an independent fiduciary governed by foreign law, will not comply and the settlor has no legal power to force compliance.
+The settlor returns to the U.S. court and argues that repatriation is impossible because the trustee will not comply and the settlor has no legal mechanism to force compliance.
 The court then evaluates whether the impossibility is genuine.
 The analysis centers on how much control the settlor retained, whether the trustee acted independently, and whether the settlor’s inability to comply reflects legitimate trust structure or deliberate obstruction.

 When the Defense Has Succeeded

-Arline Grant attempted to comply.
-She wrote to the trustees requesting distributions and attempted to exercise removal powers granted in the trust deed.
+Arline Grant wrote to the trustees requesting distributions and attempted to exercise removal powers granted in the trust deed.
 The Jersey trustee refused each request, consistent with its obligations under the trust deed and Jersey law.
-The court examined whether Grant had the actual ability to cause repatriation and found that she did not.
-Although she held paper powers under the trust documents, those powers were ineffective because the trustees would not follow her instructions.
+The U.S. District Court for the Southern District of Florida initially declined to hold Grant in contempt.

-U.S. District Judge Jordan declined to hold Grant in contempt.
-He found that her inability to comply was genuine, supported by documented efforts to cause repatriation.
-The ruling rested on specific facts: the trusts predated the tax liabilities by nearly a decade, the trustee’s refusal was independent and consistent with the trust deed, and Grant had no mechanism to override the trustee’s decision.
+Judge Jordan found that Arline Grant’s inability to comply was genuine, supported by documented efforts to cause repatriation.
+The ruling rested on specific facts.
+The trusts predated the tax liabilities by nearly a decade, the trustee’s refusal was independent, and Grant held paper powers that proved ineffective because the trustees would not follow her instructions.

 When the Defense Has Failed

-In FTC v.
-Affordable Media (9th Cir.
-1999), the defendants operated a fraudulent telemarketing scheme and funded a Cook Islands trust with the proceeds.
+The Anderson case, FTC v.
+Affordable Media, 179 F.3d 1228 (9th Cir.
+1999), is the most cited contempt ruling against an offshore trust.
+Michael and Denyse Anderson operated a fraudulent telemarketing scheme and funded a Cook Islands trust with the proceeds.
 They named themselves co-trustees alongside the Cook Islands trustee company and retained the role of trust protector.
-When the FTC obtained a repatriation order, the duress clause removed the Andersons as co-trustees, but the court found they retained control through their protector powers.

-In Lawrence v.
-Goldberg (11th Cir.
-2002), the debtor created an offshore trust in Mauritius two months before a $20 million arbitration award was entered against him and transferred $7 million into it.
-Under the trust documents, Lawrence retained the ability to remove and replace the trustee.
-The bankruptcy court found his impossibility claim not credible and held him in contempt.
-Lawrence spent nearly seven years in prison.
-The Eleventh Circuit affirmed, holding that the impossibility defense is unavailable where the impediment is self-imposed and the debtor retains mechanisms of control.
+The Lawrence case, Lawrence v.
+Goldberg, 279 F.3d 1294 (11th Cir.
+2002), went further.
+Stephan Lawrence created an offshore trust in Mauritius two months before a $20 million arbitration award was entered against him and transferred $7 million into it.
+Under the trust documents, Lawrence retained the power to remove and replace the trustee.

 The Self-Created Impossibility Doctrine

-The Anderson case framed the issue most directly.
-The Ninth Circuit observed that the Andersons’ inability to comply was “the intended result of their own conduct,” and their trust was designed precisely to produce the impossibility they now claimed as a defense.
-The court stopped short of holding that self-created impossibility can never be a defense, leaving the broader question for another day.
+The Ninth Circuit in Anderson observed that the Andersons’ inability to comply was “the intended result of their own conduct” and that their trust was designed precisely to produce the impossibility they now claimed as a defense.
+The court stopped short of holding that self-created impossibility can never be a defense.
+It did impose a heightened burden.
+The defendant must prove impossibility “categorically and in detail,” and the burden is “especially high” when the impossibility results from the defendant’s own planning.

 The Eleventh Circuit in Lawrence was more direct.
 The court held that the impossibility defense “is unavailable where the impediment is self-imposed.”
 Every court that has examined the question has treated self-creation as a factor that weakens the defense and increases the burden of proof.